Gissio/radpro/README.md

 * Optionally, align the Geiger-Müller tube to the holes of the back case using a heat gun/glue gun if the tube is mounted vertically.
 Be careful, as the tube's glass is very delicate.
 * Optionally, apply solder on the battery holder's pads so that low-profile AA batteries make good electrical contact.
 * Optionally, increase the volume by drilling a hole on the back case in front of the buzzer.
-* Optionall, add a female USB port and connect GND and +5V to the 0V and 5V pads of the electronics board.
+* Optionally, add a female USB port and connect GND and +5V to the 0V and 5V pads of the electronics board.
 This modification will allow your FS2011 to run continuously and even charge Ni-MH batteries.
 * Connect the ST-Link V2 device to XS1.
 The pins, from top to bottom, are:
   * GND
   * SWCLK